• Target level of study

 Target audience

-BAC +2 in agronomy, crop protection, plant production, biological engineering and biotechnology.
+BAC +2 in training in agronomy, crop protection, plant production, biological engineering and biotechnology.

 Have a working computer and internet connection